How much does a card payment machine cost?

 It may seem like a simple option, but in the end it can be a lot more costly.

-If you’d like to speak to a provider who makes getting started with a card payment machine a breeze, request a quote from Handepay today.
+If you’d like to speak to a provider who makes getting started with a card payment machine a breeze, find out more from Handepay today.

 We offer affordable card terminals and great rates, with no hidden fees.
 We can get you set up and taking card payments in a matter of days!